robhogo/lobby-service/README.md

-# 🎮 lobby-service
+# 🏨 lobby-service
-game-engine for robhogo.
+lobby-service for robhogo.
 Made with:
 - .Net Core 3.1
 - MSSQL database